usnistgov/REFPROP-docs/index.md

 * The errorcodes from the functions exposed through the DLL were modified.
 If you have been interrogating the error codes from the high-level routines, you may need to reconsider how you handle errors.

 ## Updates to Version 9.1
-Version 9.1 is now the current release.
 Several problems in version 9.0 (listed below) were found after its release, and these have all been corrected in 9.1.
 There are also a few issues with 9.1.
 If these affect you, please let us know and we will send you the update.

 ### Issues with Refprop 9.0